Rishi Sunak urges Lords to ‘do the right thing’ and back Rwanda plan

 The Prime Minister saw his legislation pass its third reading in the Commons on Wednesday night, after a would-be backbench revolt on his Rwanda Bill largely melted away.

+But the victory came only after dozens of backbenchers rebelled and two party deputy chairmen quit to back right-wing amendments over the course of Tuesday and Wednesday, in the latest sign of the deep divisions within the party.

+He is now facing a major battle with peers in the House of Lords, many of whom have already expressed deep unease about the Rwanda plan.

-But he has already been warned his flagship policy will face stern opposition from peers.
+Ministers have already been warned the flagship policy will face stern opposition from the Lords, with one prominent crossbench peer warning the Bill represents “a step towards totalitarianism”.

+Mr Sunak on Thursday insisted his party is “completely united” in support of the policy, as he warned peers against blocking the “will of the people”.

 At a press conference in Downing Street, he said: “It’s now time for the Lords to pass this Bill.
 This is an urgent national priority.